 Each instance type supports a specific number of CPU cores, memory capacity, maximum number of connections, and maximum IOPS.
 For more information, see Primary ApsaraDB RDS instance types.

 The storage capacity that is provisioned to store data files, system files, log files, and transaction files in the RDS instance.
-You can change the storage capacity at a step size of 5 GB.Note
+You can adjust the storage capacity at a step size of 5 GB.Note

 A dedicated RDS instance that uses local disks exclusively occupies the allocated resources, and its storage capacity varies based on the instance type.
 For more information, see Primary ApsaraDB RDS instance types.